‘Flip’ On Bette’s DVD

 FLIP: I don’t know who Chris Matthews is.

-Mister D: So, what were your impressions of working with Ms. Midler?
+Mister D: Then you’ve lived a quiet, peaceful life!
+So, what were your impressions of working with Ms. Midler?

 Flip: Compassionate, focused, generous, curious and fiercely intelligent.